ColinConwell/DocTree-NLP/docs/architecture.md

-# NotioNLPToolkit Architecture
+# DocTree NLP Toolkit Architecture

 ## Core Components

-The NotioNLPToolkit is designed with a modular architecture, with several key components:
+The DocTree NLP Toolkit is designed with a modular architecture, with several key components:

 ```mermaid
 graph TD